 timeit function.
 The

-takes care of common benchmarking considerations, such as accounting
+of common benchmarking considerations, such as accounting for startup and

 a = complex(randn(4096,100),randn(4096,100)); % Data input b = randn(16,1); % Filter input c = fastConvolution(a,b); % Calculate output ctime = timeit(@()fastConvolution(a,b)); % Measure CPU time disp(['Execution time on CPU = ',num2str(ctime)]);

 On a sample machine, this code displays the output:

 Now execute this function on the GPU.
 You can do this easily by changing the input

 data to be gpuArrays rather than normal MATLAB arrays.
 The